 (d).
 Damages: The injured worker must provide evidence of the damages, including medical bills, lost wages, pain and suffering, and other related expenses.

-Generally, trying to hold another company responsible for damages in a construction accident in Texas requires proving the defendant had some control over the work that caused the accident.
+Generally, to hold another company responsible for damages in a construction accident in Texas, it is necessary to prove that the defendant had some control over the work that caused the accident.

-The control must be related to the activity or condition which caused the accident.
+The control must be related to the activity or condition that caused the accident.
 Control can be proven by contract and also by actions.

-A worker was severely injured when the scaffolding collapsed.
-We filed a lawsuit and took many depositions, and we proved that the general contractor inspected and approved the unsafe scaffolding.
-The case was settled for a substantial amount.
+A worker was severely injured when scaffolding collapsed.
+The case settled for a substantial amount after we filed a lawsuit and took many depositions.
+We proved that the unsafe scaffolding was inspected and approved by the general contractor.

-A man fell through installed attic steps when the ladder was not correctly installed.
+A man fell through the attic steps when the ladder was not correctly installed.
 We held the general contractor and a sub responsible for the injuries and damages.

 When digging a trench, the bucket comes off, killing a worker.
-After filing a lawsuit, our construction accident lawyer developed the proof of retained control by a subcontractor and collected damages from the subcontractor, the general contractor, and the equipment maker.
+After filing a lawsuit, our construction accident lawyer developed proof of retained control by the subcontractor and collected damages from the subcontractor, the general contractor, and the equipment manufacturer.

 Filing a third-party lawsuit in addition to receiving workers’ compensation benefits can provide several advantages: